iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 From the previous discussion,
-we learned that iterating the Bellman operator convergences towards the optimal the optimal value function.
+we learned that iterating the Bellman operator converges towards the optimal value function.
 Thus, we arrive at our first algorithm: _value iteration_.
 Its main idea is actually quite simple: to convert the Bellman equation into an update rule.